dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network Papers/Coalitional Games for Computation Offloading in NOMA-Enabled Multi-Access Edge Computing.md

 ## conclusion
 - proposed algorithm is competitive to the optimal scheme (from 暴力搜索)
-- proposed scheme beats the other 3 schemes in terms of offloading percentage, computation overhead & convergence rate ==(???他這個沒有跟人家比吧???)==
+- proposed scheme beats the other 3 schemes in terms of offloading percentage, computation overhead & convergence rate